ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

   * Non-functional requirements (NFRs) are met.
   * The new software versions have passed integration tests.

-If verification fails, the status is updated to *Assigned*, and the Product Owner(s) for the relevant teams must be informed of any issues.
+If verification fails, the status is changed back to *Assigned*, and the Product Owner(s) for the relevant teams must be informed of any issues.
 Otherwise, the status is updated to *Validating*, and the Assignee is updated to an appropriate validator.
 The original reporter is usually a good candidate for performing validation tests.